walmartlabs/concord-website/docs/plugins/crypto.md

 - `username` - username part
 - `password` - password part

-You can use can store the return value in a variable:
+You can store the return value in a variable:
 ```yaml
 - expr: ${crypto.exportCredentials('Default', 'myCredentials', null)}
   out: myCreds